 In the second quarter of 2000, we received \$20.4 million in revenue.
 This included \$6.5 million in non-recurring revenue from our multiple patent licenses with Chugai and from expansion of a patent license with American Home Products.
-To date in the third quarter of 2000, we have not granted any new patent licenses, and we cannot predict the amount of revenue, if any, that will be derived from new patent licenses in the quarter.
+To date in the third quarter of 2000, we have entered into two new humanization agreements, and we cannot predict the amount of revenue, if any, that will be derived from these or any other new agreements in the quarter.
 We also received significant royalty revenues on sales of the product Synagis in the second quarter.
-This product has higher sales in the fall and winter, which to date have resulted in much higher royalties paid to us in our first and second quarters than other quarters.
-We expect to receive approximately \$5 million less in revenue from Synagis royalties in the third quarter than in the second quarter of 2000 and aggregate royalties from sales of other products to be roughly comparable to those in the second quarter.
+This product has higher sales in the fall and winter, which to date have resulted in much higher royalties paid to us in our first and second quarters than in other quarters.
+We expect to receive approximately \$5.0 million less in revenue from Synagis royalties in the third guarter than in the second quarter of 2000 and aggregate royalties from sales of other products to be roughly comparable to those in the second quarter.
 As a result of these factors, we expect both royalty and non-royalty revenues in both the third and fourth quarters of 2000 to be significantly below their levels for the second quarter.
 In addition, we expect to incur losses in the third and fourth quarters that will exceed in the aggregate the income we earned for the first half of 2000.